Which are the best flood control measures for farmers

 • Establish runoff or sediment traps to reduce the likelihood of soil erosion.

-• Consider dredging to unclog the water channels by removing silt, plastic or vegetation that is blocking water channels.
+• Consider dredging to unclog the water channels by removing silt, plastic, or vegetation that is blocking water channels.

-Dredging can be a large scale project by authorities to straighten and widen river channels between beds in low-land flood plains.
+Dredging can be a large-scale project by authorities to straighten and widen river channels between beds in low-land flood plains.

-Grow cover crops
+Plant cover crops

 As an organic farmer, you can grow cover crops to control floods.
-The plants’ ground cover, mulch and organic residues improve the soil’s water retention capacity and reduce runoff.
+The plants’ ground cover, mulch, and organic residues improve the soil’s water retention capacity and reduce runoff.

-Plant Trees
+Growing Trees

 tree planting on a hill side

 You can prevent floods by planting trees of afforestation.
 Forests act as water catchment areas.
 Water infiltrates underground and is released slowly to natural drainage systems such as swamps or rivers.
 Farmers can take part in afforestation to reduce floods as a long-term measure.
-Distinct ways you can do this is;
+Distinct ways you can do this are;

 • Commercial tree farming.
-Plant fast-maturing and marketable trees used in building, carpentry and fencing.
-Once they mature, harvest, sell and plant new seedlings.
-The best choice trees for timber, fuel and poles blue are Eucalyptus, cypress and Cedar.
+Plant fast-maturing and marketable trees used in building, carpentry, and fencing.
+Once they mature, harvest, sell, and plant new seedlings.
+The best choice trees for timber, fuel, and poles blue are Eucalyptus, cypress, and Cedar.
 However, the choice may change depending on your ecological region.

 • Orchard farming.
 Plant fruit trees to enjoy their multiple benefits.
 Eat and sell their quality fruits.
-The best fruit trees for Kenya farmers are Hass avocadoes, mango, and oranges.
+The best fruit trees for Kenya farmers are Hass avocadoes, mangoes, and oranges.
 As a bonus, consider contracted farming in an out-grower scheme with a fruit exporter or processor.

-Water Reservoirs
+Water Harvesting

-As a home owner, you can reduce flood disasters by harvesting rainwater in large storage tanks and reservoirs.
-You will collect storm water and save it for the drought period.
-You can use the stored water for irrigation, watering animals and other farming uses.
+As a homeowner, you can reduce flood disasters by harvesting rainwater in large storage tanks and reservoirs.
+You will collect stormwater and save it for the drought period.
+You can use the stored water for irrigation, watering animals, and other farming uses.
 This harvesting water will reduce the water in surface runoff and sewer overflows to prevent floods.

 Authorities or firms can fund a mega project to dam rivers to control floods downstream.
 Such projects serve multiple purposes.
-An example in Kenya is the seven folks dams project.
-The dams harvest stormwater used in irrigation, tourism, power generation and flood control.
+An example in Kenya is the Seven Folks Dams Project.
+The dams harvest stormwater used in irrigation, tourism, power generation, and flood control.

 You can lower your losses to weather risks (floods, drought & unreliable rainfall) through crop and livestock insurance.
-Pay premiums to an insurance company that protects crops, livestock or equipment against damage by floods.
+Pay premiums to an insurance company that protects crops, livestock, or equipment against damage by floods.
 In case of loss, they will compensate you, cushioning your loss.

-Raised farm beds
+Make Raised farm beds

 If your farm is in a flash flood-prone area, consider making raised beds on which you grow your crops.
 Floodwaters will not wash away your plants.
-You can make a raised garden bed using a variety of cheap materials such as wood, cement blocks, recycled materials or metal.
+You can make a raised garden bed using a variety of cheap materials such as wood, cement blocks, recycled materials, or metal.
 You can construct your DIY raised garden bed using these kits and this guide.

 a stream of flood water flowing between a row of paddy rice

 This modern climate-smart farming technique.
 It promotes the use of changed seed varieties.
 These have enhanced stress tolerance to excess soil moisture and are resilient to flood submergence.
-This will reduce the risk of crop failure to floods for farmers in flood-prone areas and provides them with a high yield of potential hybrid seeds.
+This will reduce the risk of crop failure to floods for farmers in flood-prone areas and provide them with a high yield of potential hybrid seeds.

-There are flood-tolerant seed varieties for rice, maize, sugarcane and jute.
-Consult your area farmer’s office for flood-tolerant seeds available in your area.
+There are flood-tolerant seed varieties for rice, maize, sugarcane, and jute.
+Consult your area farmer’s office for flood-tolerant seeds available in your area

 Farmers can avoid practices that promote soil erosion and floods.
 Examples of farming methods that can curb floods include;